Why optional stopping can be a problem for Bayesians: Example 4: An independence test in a 2x2 contingency table

 We simulate $20.000$ replicate experiments of $100+100$ samples each, from both $\H_0$ and $\H_1$, and we calculate the Bayes Factors.
 We construct the histograms and the plots with the odds as before.
 We can check the calibration in Figure~\ref{fig:b}: we can see that the nominal posterior odds agree roughly with the observed posterior odds.
 In Figure~\ref{fig:d} however, we see the same plot where we did the same experiment with optional stopping.
 We can clearly see that even the rough linear relationship from Figure~\ref{fig:b} is completely gone.
 For this example, we can conclude as well that strong calibration is violated.\\

-We now revisit the example, but we change the proportions under both hypotheses and survey only $25$ men and $25$ women, and we use a joint multinomial sampling scheme (the grand total, $n$, is fixed).
+We now revisit the example, but we change the proportions under both hypotheses and survey only $50$ men and women, and we use a joint multinomial sampling scheme (the grand total, $n$, is fixed, but the number of men or women is not\footnote{Many thanks to Jorge Tendeiro for pointing out a mistake in in the sampling scheme in an earlier version of this technical report.}).
 Under $\H_0$, $70\%$ of both men and women vote for the Democrats, and under $\H_1$, $65\%$ of the men and $75\%$ of the women do.
 We repeat exactly the same experiment (without optional stopping), and we see the resulting plot in Figure~\ref{fig:Extra a}.
 We see that the relationship between the observed and nominal posterior odds looks linear, but the slope is off.
 If we repeat the same experiment with optional stopping, we see in Figure~\ref{fig:Extra b} that additionally the linear association is missing.\\

 We do note that the objective priors used in the default Bayes Factor test for contingency tables are proper, so we are able to sample from them.
 In Figure~\ref{fig:Extra e} we see what happens if we do exactly the same experiment as in Figure~\ref{fig:Extra a}, but sampled from the prior: we see the observed posterior odds plotted against the nominal posterior odds, and the points lie approximately on the identity line, in contrast with Figure~\ref{fig:Extra a}.
 Furthermore, we performed the same experiment as in Figure~\ref{fig:Extra b} in this subjective Bayesian way, and we see that (in Rouder's terminology) the interpretation of the posterior odds holds with optional stopping in Figure~\ref{fig:Extra f}.
 As said, we do not think this kind of sampling is very meaningful in default prior context; we just add the experiment to show that invariably, {\em if\/} one can and wants to sample from priors, then Rouder's conclusions do hold.